bmaynard1991/omni-scrape/README.md

 10. Provide methods for explicitly internal and explicitly external links.

-11. Provide method for just scraping initial page.
+11. Provide method for just scraping initial page. -done (just pass 0)

-12. Provide a method for passing a css accessor for just first page. (e.g. 'body')

-13. Provide a method for passing a css accessor for all pages.
+12. Provide a method for passing a css accessor for all pages.